-2.5.25 Standardisation of Meeting Procedures
+2.5.20 Standardisation of Meeting Procedures

-Position Statement The Local Government sector supports the standardisation of meeting procedures and standing orders for all WA Local package of reforms to the Local Government Act 1995 (WA).
+Position Statement The Local Government sector supports the standardisation of meeting procedures and standing orders for all WA Local Governments, including for public question time.

+package of reforms to the Local Government Act 1995 (WA).
 The Department of Local Government, Sport and Cultural Industries (DLGSC) invited submissions on the proposed reforms.
 After extensive consultation, WALGA drafted a submission on behalf of the Local Government sector.
-The submission was endorsed by State Council at a special meeting on Wednesday, 23 February 2022 and submitted to
+The submission was endorsed by State Council at a special meeting on Wednesday, 23 February 2022 and